 "Can you give me a key that will sound perfect for this piano?"
 Fritz asked.

-"I know not where to find such an item," he replied.
+"I know not where to find such an item." her replied.

-The next few weeks were filled much music, each day teaching the wolf a piece of the song inscribed upon my body.
-I could read his memories.
-They were filled with many joyous occasions and little strife.
-From birth, he had been raised by his lord to be a knight, and by his own will, this wolf chose to accept this kindness.
+The next few weeks were filled much music.
+Each day teaching the wolf a piece of the song inscribed upon my body.
+I could read his memories, they were filled with many joyous occations and little strife.
+From birth he had been raised by his lord to be a knight, and by his own will this wolf chose to accept this kindness.
 His life had been good, and he sought nothing more then to help the man who had given him such a good life.
 Loyalty like this had not been seen since the days of Athose, Porthose, and Arimus.
-More and more, I grew attached to this wolf whose loyalty and devotion knew not limits.
-In this time, names were never exchanged, and each time it came up, Fritz simple refused to grant the answers.
+More and more I grew attached to this wolf whose loyalty and devotion knew not limits., and In this time names were never exchanged, and each time it came up Fritz simple refused to grand the answers.

 ` When Fritz felt that the wolf had learned the meaning of the music that was taught, Fritz asked, "Do you now understand the truth of this song?"

 "Yes, I do." the wolf replied.

 "Go forth and play this song for thy lord and see the joy return to him.
 Before you leave, you have earned the honor of knowing my name."